Skip to main content

 For a wellness program to be considered truly voluntary under both ADA and GINA, several conditions must be met.
 The employer cannot require you to participate.
 They are also prohibited from denying or limiting your health insurance coverage if you decide not to join.
 Furthermore, no adverse employment action, such as retaliation or demotion, can be taken against you for non-participation or for failing to meet a specific health target within the program.

 This principle of voluntary engagement is the bedrock upon which all other rules are built.
-It ensures that your decision to share and work toward specific metabolic or physiological goals is driven by your own desire for improved well-being, not by external pressure or fear of penalty.
+It ensures that your decision to share health information and work toward specific metabolic or physiological goals is driven by your own desire for improved well-being, not by external pressure or fear of penalty.

 This transforms the wellness program from a corporate mandate into a personal resource, a tool you can choose to use on your own terms as part of a broader strategy for long-term health and vitality.